 I’ve had a lovely hectic week where I’ve shot way past the #NaNoWriMo word count, but have not finished the draft of my “Health Guide for Women” so I am yet to “validate my book:” The creative juices, I am glad to say, are in full flow, though.

-And here is the finished product.
-It is supposed to be a kitchen utility thingy, but I think I like it near in my work area.
+And here is the finished DIY product.
+It is supposed to be a kitchen utility thingy, but I think I like it near my work area.
 Yes, I am like that.

-And being the dude Vidur is, he wanted to go to a particular temple he visited as a child.
+We visited the Angala Parameswari temple on Magadi Road.
 We took a lot of pictures.
 One is usually not allowed to take pictures inside temples, but the priest here seemed in a jolly good mood.
 Lucky Vidur.
 Here’s one I loved.
 And no, she’s not the deity – she’s just one of the statues decorating the place.
-These statues are specially decorated/dressed/adorned everyday.
+These statues are specially decorated/dressed/adorned every day.
 Imagine.